/e/ (operating system)

-/e/ (also known as /e/ OS and /e/OS, formerly Eelo) is a fork of LineageOS, an Android-based mobile operating system, and associated online services. /e/ is presented as privacy software that does not contain proprietary Google apps or services, and challenges the public to "find any parts of the system or default applications that are still leaking data to Google."
+/e/ (also known as /e/ OS and /e/OS, formerly Eelo) is a fork of LineageOS, an Android-based mobile operating system, and associated online services. /e/ is presented as privacy software that does not contain proprietary Google apps or services, and challenges the public to "find any parts of the system or default applications that are still leaking data to Google".

 Software

-/e/ is a fork of LineageOS, which is a fork of the CyanogenMod and Android operating systems. /e/ uses MicroG, "an open source project that hijacks Google API calls" according to Ron Amadeo of Ars Technica, as an alternative for Google Play Services and geolocation.
+/e/ is a fork of LineageOS, which is itself a fork of the CyanogenMod and Android operating systems. /e/ uses MicroG, "an open source project that hijacks Google API calls" according to Ron Amadeo of Ars Technica, as an alternative for Google Play Services and geolocation.

-Some /e/ applications and sources are proprietary.
-As of June 2022, /e/ includes a proprietary maps app (Magic Earth).
+Some /e/ applications and sources are proprietary. /e/ includes a closed-source maps app, Magic Earth.
 A privacy app was proprietary when first developed, then open source after release.

+As of August 2026 builds based on Android versions up to 16 were available.

 History

 In 2017, Mandrake Linux creator Gaël Duval proposed the concept of an operating system without privacy-invasive software as a "non-profit project 'in the public interest'".
 Duval wrote, "Apple, Google, Facebook etc., business models are harmful for our economical and social environments".
 The operating system was initially called Eelo; the name was inspired by moray eels, which Duval saw as "fish that can hide in the sea".
 Duval launched a Kickstarter crowdfunding campaign with an initial goal of €25,000, and received at least €71,000 from contributors.

 Eelo was renamed to /e/ in July 2018 due to a conflict with the "eelloo" trademark, which was owned by a human resources company.
 In a March 2020 interview, Duval stated the /e/ name would be abandoned "for something else quite soon".

 Beta versions of /e/ were released for 20 to 30 smartphone models in September 2018.
-As of November 2023 /e/ supported 246 smartphone models.
-As of April 2020, /e/ was teaming with Fairphone to sell phones.
+As of February 2026 /e/ supported 271 smartphone models.
+As of April 2020, Murena was teaming with Fairphone to sell Fairphones with /e/OS pre-installed.